jovako/Bomberman/README.md

 reduced: rl agent using the advanced rewards and minimal features, exploring via rule\_based

 test4 to test11: agents trained on rule\_based data with number indicating range of vision, subfield1 features
+coincollecter: agent trained on rule_based with 4 vision and coin coordinates, plots in report norl.py: code for training coincollecter
 testminimal: agents trained on minimal1 to minimal8 data
 testrewards: agent trained on rewards1 to rewards8 data
 testweights: agent trained on weighted rule\_based data, subfield2 features